Keyboard shortcuts

 1. Setup the files

-Create or open these files and paste in the code.
+Create a new OnlineGDB Java project for Level 3.
+Add these files and paste in the code.

 Player.java